 - 3. Undertake the following water supply and sewerage works internal to the subject land: - a.
-Provide a single internal sewer connection to each lot in accordance with the Regional FNQROC Development Manual; - b.
-Provide a single water connection to each lot in accordance with the regional FNQROC Development Manual;

-All the above works must be designed and constructed in accordance with the FNQROC Regional Development Manual.
+Provide a single internal sewer connection to each lot in accordance with the FNQROC Development Manual; - b.
+Provide a single water connection to each lot in accordance with the FNQROC Development Manual; - c.
+The sewer design plans are required to demonstrate that the sewer alignments achieve the separation and setback distances from buildings, structures and boundaries in accordance with FNQROC Development Manual and Water and Sewerage Authority (WASA) guidelines. - d.
+Where the sewer is not proposed to be constructed in the subject site, owners' consent will be required for the works.
+The alignment and design of the sewer augmentation will need to form part of the Development Application for Operational Works.